 Stazione Centrale.
 Ink on Canvas.
 11" x 17".

 Milan's main train station (and Europe's eighth busiest) has so many different options, it's tough to justify calling it a single spot.
 Step out the front door, and you'll be treated to ledges of all sizes and variations, a couple of round rails, plenty of curbs and manual pads (including the infamous mini street gap to manual pad), and the creme de la creme: the ledge over the grate gap to rival Flushing.
 For the past three decades, the station has been a hot spot for both locals and touring teams, to the point where you can chart the slow decay of the ledges and ground in footage.
-Like any other plaza of note, Milano Centrale is subject to several spot-centric edits, including this one from our friends at Magenta, and Jacopo Carozzi's recent "Stazione Centrale" part that really showcases the possibilities the spot holds.
+Like any other plaza of note, Milano Centrale is subject to several spot-centric edits, most notably Jacopo Carozzi's recent "Stazione Centrale" part that really showcases the best of Milano Centrale.

 Part of an on-going series titled "Boarding Pass".
 "Boarding Pass" is a series of Posters celebrating some of Skateboarding's most iconic, beloved, and amazing skate spots, world wide.